hazelcast/hazelcast-jet/site/website/blog/2020-09-18-cdc-meets-stream-processing.md

-We are aware that Debezium also offers an *embedded mode* for applications not interested in fault-tolerance guarantees such as exactly-once processing and resilience, but since Jet does not have a “dumbed down”version (even as full-blown is light enough to be embedded), we quickly discarded this approach.
+We are aware that Debezium also offers an *embedded mode* for applications not interested in fault-tolerance guarantees such as exactly-once processing and resilience, but since Jet does not have a “dumbed down” version (even as full-blown is light enough to be embedded), we quickly discarded this approach.

 So, first, we added generic support for Kafka Connect sources to Jet, which should be a valuable feature even outside the scope of CDC.
-Then we’ve used Debezium to build a Kafka Connect source for Jet.
-Well… “build” might be overstating it.
+Then we used Debezium to build a Kafka Connect source for Jet.
+Well…“build” might be overstating it.
 Debezium already is a Kafka Connect source.
 We just had to make sure that Jet’s specific fault-tolerance mechanisms will interact with it properly, through the Kafka Connect API.

 ## Synergy